Starbucks expands Chinese order services to multiple Alibaba apps

 By Sophie Yu and Brenda Goh

-BEIJING/SHANGHAI, July 20 (Reuters) - Chinese Starbucks customers can order the coffee chain's drinks on Alibaba's Taobao marketplace and mobile map apps, Reuters checks showed, in a sign the two companies may be expanding a partnership signed in 2018.
+BEIJING/SHANGHAI, July 20 (Reuters) - Chinese Starbucks customers can order the coffee chain's drinks on Alibaba's Taobao marketplace and mobile map app Amap, the companies said on Tuesday, expanding a partnership signed in 2018.

-The innovations also coincide with efforts to kickstart sales as the Chinese economy recovers from the impact of lockdowns to tackle the COVID-19 pandemic and as big U.S. companies see China as their best option for growth regardless of mounting political tensions between Beijing and Washington.

-Users of Alibaba Group Holding's BABA.N popular Taobao e-commerce platform, and its mobile mapping and navigation service Amap, can use apps to place a drink order they then collect at a store.

-Alipay, the online payment app run by Alibaba affiliate Ant Group, and its local service platform Koubei also offers the same online order and in-store pick-up option as well as delivery services.

-Previously, pre-order for an in-store pickup feature, called Starbucks NOW, was only available on Starbucks' own App.
+Starbucks' mobile pre-order and in-store pick up feature, "Starbucks Now", previously only available on the coffee giant's own app, will be extended to four Alibaba platforms, including local services app Koubei and digital payment app Alipay.

+"The extended service enables Starbucks to engage with more Chinese consumers through multiple channels that tap into the Alibaba digital economy's user base of nearly 1 billion," Alibaba said in a statement.

+Starbucks said in a separate statement that it hoped the new offering would provide China's coffee lovers with an added convenience.

+Reuters reported that this Starbucks service was available on these Alibaba platforms on Monday.
+The Alipay and Koubei apps also offer the option to order Starbucks delivery.

-However, customers could also order deliveries via Alibaba's food delivery app Ele.me under a partnership the two companies signed in 2018, marking the first time Starbucks Corp SBUX.O offered a formal online delivery service in China.
+Customers have since 2018 been able to order deliveries via Alibaba's food delivery app Ele.me under a partnership signed that year, which at the time marked the first time Starbucks Corp SBUX.O offered a formal online delivery service in China.

 Starbucks has said it expects sales in China, its biggest growth market, to recover by the end of September from a deep drop because of the pandemic.

-Its online push contrasts with the declining fortunes of local rival Luckin Coffee Inc LK.O whose store numbers outnumbered Starbucks in China earlier this year until a setback caused by a fraud scandal.
+Its online push contrasts with the declining fortunes of local rival Luckin Coffee Inc <LKNCY.PK> whose store numbers outnumbered Starbucks in China earlier this year until a setback caused by a fraud scandal.

-In May, Starbucks also launched a mini-programme with Alibaba's rival Tencent Holdings 0700.HK on its chat app WeChat, allowing access to Starbucks' membership rights and take-out services.
+In May, Starbucks launched a mini-programme with Alibaba's rival Tencent Holdings 0700.HK on its chat app WeChat, allowing access to Starbucks' membership rights and delivery services.

+The latest innovations coincide with efforts to kickstart sales as the Chinese economy recovers from the impact of COVID-19 lockdowns and as big U.S. companies see China as their best option for growth regardless of mounting political tensions between Beijing and Washington.

 ((Sophie.Yu@thomsonreuters.com; 861056692136;))